Chapter 6 Hopelessness Reigns 120724

 The COSVN was a very small cadre of top Communist leaders operating at this time in the Iron Triangle area south of Ben Suc.
 They used the many tunnel complexes as their hideouts and were the brains behind the communist political machine.
 They planned and coordinated the takeover, not just of Saigon, but all of South Vietnam.
 They would move from complex to complex in the area to avoid capture.
 If this very small number of top Communist officials could have been caught or killed that would have put a big dent in the communist operations.
 The South Vietnamese government also presented a problem.
 It was extremely corrupt and should have been replaced with a provisional government as was done in Germany and Japan after World War II.
 Operation Cedar Falls was a joint operation with the South Vietnamese, so the communist spies knew all about it before we did.
 That gave the COSVN plenty of time to skedaddle further north to their other sanctuaries in War Zone C and D.

 To all schooled in world affairs, it became apparent that we Americans would be leaving Vietnam at some point.
 Why?
 Because it was obvious that we weren't in it to win it.
 If we had really cared that much about winning, we would have taken the time to identify our real adversaries, which was the communist political machine and to a lesser degree a corrupt South Vietnamese government.
 One must identify one's adversary before a plan can be formulated to create the necessary steps to dismantle that adversary.
-That adversary may not always be just the army arrayed against one’s own army in the field.
-However, by the sixties, America was straying far from moorings of enlightened leadership.
-Our leaders became sidetracked fighting a totally industrial war, which temporarily pumped up our own economy.
-The motivation to move in that direction is understandable, however.
-Nothing in life is free.
+An adversary may not always be just the army arrayed against one’s own army in the field.
+By the sixties, however, common sense was becoming a rare commodity indeed in our country.
+America was straying far her moorings of enlightened thinking grounded in our Judeo-Christian principles.
+Our leaders became sidetracked fighting a totally industrial war and that’s understandable because it temporarily pumped up our domestic economy and created more jobs.
+You see, nothing in life is free.
 Someone somewhere has to pay the price.
-To think otherwise is to be very naive.
-Operations, like Cedar Falls evolved into big battle campaigns a little later in the year.
-We won almost all of these, but so what?
-The average South Vietnamese family was not provided with even less security and freedom then when we fired our first shot.
+To think that America could expend the resources to fight the Vietnam War by sticking to truly altruistic ideals is to be very naive.
+Operations, like Cedar Falls evolved into big battle campaigns a little later in the year, which boosted the American economy tremendously.
+It also gave a badly needed shot in the arm to our industrial military complex which was in the middle of another very costly war, known as The Cold War.
+Unfortunately, the average South Vietnamese family became the victim no matter which direction they turned.

 Now, fast forwarding, it was probably more than a month since Operation Cedar Falls had ended and on this particular day our unit was still combing the general area West of the Iron Triangle, looking for any enemy units which could have been displaced and hiding in places like the Hobo Woods.
 I didn't realize it yet, but I would soon be getting a grunt's eye view of an enormous enemy tunnel complex.

 These tunnels were an interesting phenomenon.
 We Americans had very little understanding of their importance.
 They weren't just holes in the ground.
 They were an extension of the shadow government, itself, which controlled the South Vietnamese people.
 We gassed them.
 We blew them up.
 We sent tunnel rats down into them, to investigate, but we did not understand them.
 You see, these tunnels were home to the warlocks which came out at night to terrorize the South Vietnamese people.
 I now realize that those warlocks, hiding away beneath the earth, were the reason for the strained smiles on people's faces each time we questioned them at a check point.
 We simply didn't understand.
 We were very much self-absorbed and focused only on our high-tech tools of war, as the way to win.
-How could these deep, dark, and dirty hand-dug tunnels, be anything but a nuisance?
+We saw these deep, dark, hand-dug tunnels, as nothing but a nuisance.
+Oh, but they were much, much more.

 The Communist had been digging and expanding these tunnels for years.
 There were actually thousands of miles of them and enough hollowed out chambers below the ground to provide cover, housing, storage, and offices to support the logistics requirements for large well organized communist operations in the South.
 They provided storerooms for rice, storerooms for weapons, hospital facilities and even weapons manufacturing facilities.
 These tunnels had been continually expanded since the 1950’s when the Viet Minh were fighting the French.
 The civilian youth in the area were made to work on their expansion and upkeep.
 They were required to meet a digging quota of so many feet a day by the Communist shadow government.
 Civilian youth of villages like Ben Suc and Cu Chi were also made to attend political indoctrination classes in the evenings.
 Today some of those same tunnels around Chu Chi have been turned into tourist attractions.

-One day, instead of guarding a road all day long, we made a sweep through an area where there were only small trees and a lot of thick dense bamboo and other smaller jungle growth.
+One day, instead of pulling road guard duty, we patrolled in force through an area where there were only small trees and a lot of thick dense bamboo and other smaller jungle growth.
 An armored unit was with us.
 They followed as we cleared the woods in front of them.
 I believe it was elements of the 11th Armored Cavalry Regiment.
 This was slow hot work.
 Although I had started walking point a couple times for my squad, I was not walking point today.
 My squad was in the middle of the formation, which made it a little easier and a lot less dangerous.
-It was extremely hot, so we were glad to stop and set up a perimeter around noon.
-Word came down that we were getting a hot meal flown out which was really good news.
+Around noon, we were glad when we stopped and set up a perimeter in an area that was covered with small saplings but no large trees.
+Shortly after we stopped, word came down that we were getting a hot meal flown out which was really good news.
 We had been eating only C-rations for several days.

 My M-14 rifle was cradled in my right arm with the butt touching the ground between my legs and the end of the barrel pointing over my right shoulder.
 For brief stops while on the march I always sat on my steel pot, but not today.
 Today, had been a long hot walk.
 Now, I was willing to chance a sting or two from black ants to become more comfortable.
 I had spread the lower part of my body flat on the ground, with the upper part of my body propped up by my rack sack.
 It was a very comfortable position, and I could have slept like this all night.
 After the bunker debacle, I had added an M-72 rocket launcher to my wares.
 I tied it outside and crossways to the lower part of my ruck sack.
 A brand-new poncho and new poncho liner were the bulkiest items stored inside that ruck sack.
 I had acquired them just before we started on this present outing.
 Later, during the rainy season, I would add an air mattress to the items stored inside.
 Extra hand grenades were also a must.

 I passed Winstead on the way back to my position.
 We grunted at each other.
 He was in another platoon, but he would have definitely been the second man on my list of trusted Compadres if he had only been in my platoon.
 Dennis Winstead had also grown up with a love of hunting wild game back in Virginia.
 He was a great shot with a rifle and was in great physical condition.
 He and I had breezed through basic training and as I said before we were the only two people in our training platoon to be picked to become 11B10 riflemen.
-His situational awareness was second to none and he was "fixin" to prove it.
+His situational awareness was second to none and in the next few minutes he would prove that what I am saying was true.

 While the other guys in the line behind Dennis were intently focused on scooping food onto their plates, Dennis noticed something.
-He had been conditioned from childhood to continually “check his six”.
-He now noticed something in his peripheral vision toward that "six".
+Like me, he had been conditioned from childhood to continually check his six.
+He now noticed something in his peripheral vision toward that six.
 Any skilled hunter will tell you that he or she instinctively uses their peripheral vision to detect movement in a radius as far out and as far around as possible.
 This was an ingrained habit with Winstead.
 He now detected movement about a hundred meters or so down the cleared path to the front of the big tank's gun.

 In the meantime, just before that first grenade exploded, Winstead was taking action.
 The movement he saw was definitely a man in black pajamas.
 Dennis never hesitated.
 In one fluid motion, he stepped clear of the tank, dropped to one knee and at the same time raised his rifle to his shoulder.
 The paper plate of food went flying, landing upside down in the dirt beside him.
 That didn’t matter because the business at hand had become much more important.
 He now realized that he was looking at a Cong running toward the tank with a grenade in each hand.
 The Cong also had an M-1 carbine slung over his back.
 Many Cong carried these at this time instead of the AKs which became more prevalent later in the year.
 The kneeling Dennis Winstead now had the butt of his rifle pressed firmly against his right shoulder with his left hand holding the stock while his left elbow rested solidly just forward of his left knee cap.
 An appreciation of the quick skill involved in Dennis’s reaction to the threat could have been lost on a casual observer but in reality, it had taken years to perfect.
 What may have seemed natural was really the practiced craft of handling a rifle since childhood.
 Others around him were much slower to react and were somewhat confused at first.
 Several wondered why he had thrown his plate of food in the air.
 They had not yet seen the Cong charging the tank.
 Would the Cong have made it to the tank if Winstead had not been there?
 I can’t answer that question.
 I can say that it was an easy shot for Winstead especially since the man was running straight toward him.
 He carried an M-14 that could either shoot one shot at a time or with flip of a small lever it could fire fully automatic.
 In this case, one shot at a time was better.
 Breathing out and holding his breath after quickly lining up the front and back sights on the mid-section of the Cong, he squeezed the trigger.
 The man instantly dropped dead in full stride, sliding a little ways across the ground as the thirty-caliber full metal jacket bullet passed through his chest and hit the hard laterite ground behind him causing a little spark.
 This threat was now eliminated but it was not over, not by a long shot.
 The tank crew scurried up the side of the tank and into the hatches to assume their battle positions.
 Food canisters went flying off the right track of the armored beast as it lurched forward a couple feet.
 One container bounced by Winstead’s head just as he was rising to his feet.

-For the next thirty minutes or so there was sporadic gun fire throughout the battalion area punctuated every now and again by exploding grenades, as Cong popped out of their "spider holes" to throw hand grenades, in various locations within our perimeter.
-It soon became very apparent that we had accidently established our entire battalion’s position directly on top of a massive tunnel complex which had protective one man “spider holes” running throughout the area.
-Later, it would become a well-known fact that tunnels in this area were as much as three stories deep and served as command control and planning centers for all COSVN activities in the region north of Saigon.
-These nerve centers kept intelligence records, produced printed propaganda materials for indoctrinating the South Vietnamese and were responsible for the coordinated mortars attacks on Saigon which welcomed me to the country as well as the sapper attack which wiped out our mechanized recon patrol on January 9th.
+For the next thirty minutes or so there was sporadic gun fire throughout the battalion area punctuated every now and again by exploding grenades, as Cong popped out of their spider holes to throw hand grenades in various locations within our perimeter.
+It soon became very apparent that we had accidently established our entire battalion’s position directly on top of a massive tunnel complex which had protective one man spider holes running throughout the area.
+Later, it would become a well-known fact that tunnels in this area were sometimes three stories deep and served as command control and planning centers for all COSVN activities in the region north of Saigon.
+These nerve centers kept intelligence records, produced printed propaganda materials for indoctrinating the South Vietnamese and were responsible for the coordinated mortar attacks on Saigon which welcomed me to the country as well as the sapper attack which wiped out our mechanized recon patrol on January 9th.

 It was a chaotic scene for a few minutes.
 I stayed put, laid low and waited, as did the rest of the guys in my squad.
 The enemy had obviously gotten nervous when we accidently camped for lunch on top of his home.
 Whoever was in charge of the Cong had then hastily put together this plan of attack, hoping to cause confusion among our ranks, and it seemed to be working.
 However, I am not sure that it was the best plan on their part.
 It was highly unlikely that we would have discovered this tunnel complex if the people hiding inside it had just laid low and waited for us to move on.
 There were no raised bunkers or other obvious signs anywhere to give their location away.